Biostatistics for Biomedical Researchers

-The Stem Cell Network is pleased to offer this new Biostatistics for Biomedical Researchers training workshop.
-This workshop is intended to provide biomedical researchers with an introduction to basic statistical concepts and methods relevant to designing and analyzing experiments.
-The workshop also provides a good foundation in the use of discovery tools provided by a data analysis and visualization software.
-The topics covered will be mostly based on the series “Points of Significance” which are articles on statistical methods published in the scientific journal Nature Methods.
+The Stem Cell Network (SCN) is offering the Biostatistics for Biomedical Researchers training workshop to provide biomedical researchers with an introduction to basic statistical concepts and methods relevant to designing and analyzing experiments.
+The workshop also provides a good foundation in the use of discovery tools provided by data analysis and visualization software.
+The topics covered were selected from the series “Points of Significance,” which are articles on statistical methods published in the scientific journal Nature Methods.

 - Power and sample size